devendranaga/linux-systems-programming-with-c/data_structures.md

 ## 4. Queues

-1. Same as linked list.
+1. Queues are Same as linked list.
 2. new entries are added at the last.
 Also called enqueue.
 3. the elements are retrieved at the front.
 Also called dequeue.
 4. The queue is also called FIFO \(first in first out\).